adiawk/Test-Bumi-Studio-2026-08-12_21-24-39/README.md

 **What I deliberately skipped**

 - No paid plugins and no card-game framework.
 Gameplay code is custom.
-Visuals come from a free 2D character pack (`Assets/Free_Pack`).
-The pack’s demo `CharacterController_2D` is not used in gameplay.
+Visuals come from a free 2D character pack.
-- No card upgrade, remove, or synergies.
+- No card remove, or synergies.
 Those are stretch goals; the effect list can support them later without rewriting combat.
 - No save/load.
 A run lives in memory on the persistent managers.
 - Unity MCP (`com.coplaydev.unity-mcp`) is included as an editor/development helper.
 It is not a gameplay framework and is not required to play the build.